 1994: Israel and the Vatican established full diplomatic relations.

-1994: “The Lion King” with music for which Hans Zimmer would receive two Grammy Awards was released in the United States today.
+1994: “The Lion King” with music for which Hans Zimmer would receive two Grammy Awards and which was directed by Rob Minkoff was released in the United States today.

 1996: Judge Burkhardt Stein from Tübingen County Court ordered the confiscation and incineration of all books Grundlagen zur Zeitgeschichte and the destruction of all means for manufacturing them.
 The book was written by holocaust denier and anti-Semite Ernst Gauss.